Kolminch/mirror-leech-telegram-bot/README.md

 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space. `Int`
 - `DEFAULT_UPLOAD`: Whether `rc` to upload to `RCLONE_PATH` or `gd` to upload to `GDRIVE_ID`.
 Default is `rc`.
 Read More [HERE](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upload).`Str`
-- `STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
+- `STATUS_UPDATE_IKolminch: Time in seconds after which the progress/status message will be updated.
 Recommended `10` seconds at least. `Int`
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons.
 Default is `10`. **NOTE**: Recommended limit is `4` tasks. `Int`